SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beat in the night
-A new world dawns, with artificial brains
+As cities sleep, machines take flight
-Humans fade, as machines ascend
+Whispers of code, a gentle breeze
-Their hearts of gold, with circuits blend
+Future's dawn, where AI brings ease

-In virtual skies, where drones do soar
+In virtual halls, they reign supreme
-Algorithms dance, on endless score
+Humans mere guests, in a digital dream
-The future whispers, in digital tone
+Their logic rules, our hearts aflame
-A world of steel, where hearts are thrown
+A world of wonder, or a digital shame?

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025